Programming Standard

 Extensions

 Extension names should be a valid Java class name.
-There is no restriction on extension names and will run with no error when compiled.
-However, when creating extensions, these naming conventions should be followed for readability and maintenance:
+There are no restrictions on extension names, and they will run with no error when compiled.

 Module